wp-plugins/events-manager-extended/readme.txt

 	Also fine grained control of the RSVP mails and the event layout are possible here, if the defaults you configured in the Settings page are not ok for this specific event.
 *  The *Locations* page lets you add, delete and edit locations directly.
 Locations are automatically added with events if not present, but this interface lets you customise your locations data and add a picture.
 *  The *Categories* page lets you add, delete and edit categories (if Categories are activated in the Settings page).
 *  The *People* page serves as a gathering point for the information about the people who reserved a space in your events.
+*  The *Pending approvals* page is used to manage registrations/bookings for events that require approval
+*  The *Change registration* page is used to change bookings for events
 *  The *Settings* page allows a fine-grained control over the plugin.
 Here you can set the [format](#formatting-events) of events in the Events page.
+*  Access control is in place for managing events and such:
+        - a user with role "Editor" can do anything
+        - with role "Author" you can only add events or edit existing events for which you are the creator or the contact person
+        - with role "Contributor" you can only add events *in draft* or edit existing events for which you are the creator or the contact person

 Events list and calendars can be added to your blogs through widgets, shortcodes and template tags.
 See the full documentation at the [Events Manager Extended Support Page](http://www.e-dynamics.be/wordpress/).